 There’s also the ability to share sound files too.
-This is HIPAA compliant, and allows you to easily forward on recordings, along with your notes to colleagues.
+This is HIPAA compliant and allows you to easily forward on recordings, along with your notes to colleagues.
 Importantly, you can also save them to an EMR.

-Other useful features within the software includes live streaming of auscultation for remote live monitoring, playback of recorded and shared sounds from within the actual stethoscope headset, an educational library of sounds, with MP3 recordings available for download.
+Other useful features within the software include live streaming of auscultation for remote live monitoring, playback of recorded and shared sounds from within the actual stethoscope headset, an educational library of sounds, with MP3 recordings available for download.

 There’s also a predefined PDF template available that makes creating an auscultation report even easier, (and billing and compliance more efficient).

 The Eko Core digital stethoscope is a real indication of where the technology is taking us.

 Whether it is education, sound amplification, EMR storage, or serial follow up of patients, the provided features made available by the included software, really are impressive.

 The stethoscope is also well built, comfortable to use and versatile in a wide range of clinical environments.
 However, for critical care and more demanding cardiologist situations, it doesn’t quite make the grade.